Healthy Homes Assessment Raupunga

 • Is there adequate drainage and the draught is stopped?

-The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of a Tenancy solutions ruling could be significant for property managers and landlords.
-For expert guidance, contact us today and book your rental properties home assessment.
+The repercussions of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of the Tenancy solutions ruling can be extremely costly for landlords and property managers.
+For professional advice get in touch today and book your rental property home assessment.

 home assessments for rental properties